The 17 Best Writing Apps to Boost Your Writing in 2023

 Best for: Novelists and other long-form writers who want an elaborate, organized interface

 You’d be hard-pressed to find a list of writing apps that omits Scrivener, and for good reason: it manages to be both streamlined and incredibly sophisticated at the same time.
 With Scrivener, you can choose a template for your project (novel, essay, screenplay, etc.) and get organizing right away.
 The left-hand sidebar includes sections and virtual notecards for every element you could think of, and you’re able to arrange these elements however you like.

 More advanced features allow you to track your research, create specialized materials like front/back matter, and even analyze the content of the text itself.
-Needless to say, Scrivener is an excellent program for authors, journalists, and any writer for whom attention to detail is paramount.
+Needless to say, Scrivener is an excellent book writing app for authors, and indeed ideal for any writer who values attention to detail.
 You can read our full review of Scrivener 3 right here.